dev-perry/portal-web/README.md

 2. **UI Design**: I designed the user interface with Figma.
 I thought through theming, component layout, and user interaction flows.
 The original design file, which has a more expanded app concept, is available for viewing [here](https://www.figma.com/file/3ToSpGzBy93DoU3gUodAjC/Portal-Platform-Design?node-id=0%3A1).

 3. **Frontend Development**: I built the UI components in isolation with Storybook.
 It was my first time using Storybook for a project and, though I am not a fan of the dependency vulnerabilities it introduced to the project, I would use it again for the speed of working with isolated components.
+(Note: Storybook was removed in the end but it is visible in prior commits.)

 3. **Backend Development**: Previous versions of this project included an API for controlled access to database records.
 However, after realizing the Supabase client automatically handled user authentication on each request I removed the API directory.